palaashgupta/Tech-Stocks-Market-Analysis-and-Prediction/README.md

 6. Daily Returns Analysis:

 The script calculates the daily returns for each stock by taking the percentage change of the adjusted closing prices.
-Subplots are created to visualize these daily returns, displayed as dashed lines with markers.
+Interactive Subplots are created to visualize these daily returns, displayed as dashed lines with markers for better insights.

 7. Histogram of Daily Returns:

-The script generates histograms for the daily returns of each company, providing a visual representation of the distribution of returns.
+The script generates histograms for the daily returns of each company, providing a  Interactive visual representation of the distribution of returns.

 8. Correlation Analysis: